Protectionism and economic growth: Causal evidence from the first era of globalization: Channels

 \section{Channels}

-We examine channels for why there is no evidence suggesting that protectionism influenced economic growth.
-We focus on outcomes of international trade and fiscal policies that are, in turn, likely to influence short-run economic growth.
+We examine channels for why there is no evidence suggesting that protectionism influenced short-run economic growth.
+We focus on outcomes of international trade and fiscal policies that are likely to influence short-run economic growth.\footnote{Clearly, if possible, we would have liked to also examine the extent to which short-run economic growth was influenced through changes in firms' productivity.
+However, there is no data on firms' productivity or TFP across countries in the late 19th century available, which we could use in our SC analyses.}